-At least two days before discharge, a caregiver should pick up all medications.
+- At least two days before discharge, a caregiver should pick up all medications.
 Ensuring all medications were filled correctly is necessary for a safe discharge.
-Please have a plan to pick up additional prescriptions the day of discharge in case last minute medication changes are made.

-- Bringing your prescriptions to the hospital for review is a requirement for discharge. - The day before or day of discharge, a pharmacist will counsel you and your caregiver on your medications and provide you with a medication sheet. - Plan for organizing your medications.
+Please have a plan to pick up additional prescriptions the day of discharge in case last minute medication changes are made. - Bringing your prescriptions to the hospital for review is a requirement for discharge. - The day before or day of discharge, a pharmacist will counsel you and your caregiver on your medications and provide you with a medication sheet. - Plan for organizing your medications.
 Many patients find pillboxes, timers, and cell phone alarms useful.

-What to expect in the stem cell transplant clinic
+What to expect in the CIT clinic

-Bring your medication sheet and any medications you may need to take during the time you will be in clinic with you to your appointments.

-- Changes to your medications are made frequently.
-This is normal, expected after transplant, and does not mean you are not doing well.
-Make sure to get a new medication sheet when changes are made. - If an IV medication is needed during your time in the clinic, a home health company will deliver the medication to your home and teach you how to administer it.
+- Bring any medications you may need to take during the time you will be in clinic with you to your appointments. - Changes to your medications are made frequently.
+This is expected after CAR-T therapy and does not mean you are not doing well. - If an IV medication is needed during your time in the clinic, a home health company will deliver the medication to your home and teach you how to administer it.